solita/solita.github.com/_posts/2015-10-15-goodbye-glasspath-java-9.md

 excerpt: Java 9 module system is going to kick out the old classpath
 ---

-Java 9 is on schedule to be published late 2016 - and feature complete by end of this year.
+Java 9 is on schedule to be published late 2016 - and feature complete by the end of this year.
 There are still around 10 million Java developers around, who will sooner or later be interested in what's coming up next, so I decided to sit down and write about the upcoming module system, project Jigsaw.

 ## From classpath to puzzles

 So what's coming up next year when Java 9 is released?
 Well, a major thing is going to be Jigsaw - yes the modularity system that was supposed to be released already with Java 7.
 It's taken **8 years** of work for a few reasons.
 One is certain corporate buyout and changes in the way things are done.
 Second is because Jigsaw has ambitious goal of modularizing core of JRE - and the dependency map between different parts is crazy!

-Current JDK has more than 20 000 classes which are not needed for every project - so one core goal of Jigsaw is to bring a modular JDK that would scale up to big environments where size is not an issue - but also to scale down to what is actually needed.
+Current JDK has more than 20 000 classes, which are not needed for every project.
+One core goal of Jigsaw is to bring a modular JDK that would scale up to big environments where size is not an issue - but also to scale down to what is actually needed.
 In effect, the Java kernel is becoming lighter and more defined, more flexible, better prepared for IoT devices.
 But it will take a lot of work to get there.

 It's not all about JDK - module concept is useful for developers as well.
 Even if you would feel you don't need it, there's no way to avoid it.
 One way to explain the structure is this: class <- package <- module.
 Module is a collection of code that can refer to other modules or be referred to.
 Module is described by a module descriptor, and with this descriptor file, you are able to export a module, or require any number of modules.
 Yes, this is reminiscent of OSGI - and not by accident.
 But there are some differences, too.
 For example the require-model works purely on module layer, not on package level.